|IMPORTANT - The arrangements outlined below apply to Sydney, Illawarra, Blue Mountains and the Newcastle area.|

 A Sewer Service Diagram (SSD) shows the location of private sewer pipes on a property.

 When doing sewer drainage work on a residential, commercial or industrial property, plumbers and drainers are required to submit an updated or new SSD to Fair Trading and the property owner at the completion of the drainage work.

-In the Sydney, Illawarra and Blue Mountains areas, Sydney Water retains these drawings and they are available from Quick Check agents and Property Link brokers.
+In the Sydney, Illawarra and Blue Mountains areas, Sydney Water retains these drawings and they are available from the online Sydney Water Tap in service.